zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 To start the ZOWESVR PROC, run the `zowe-start.sh` script at the Unix Systems Services command prompt:

 ```
-cd $ZOWE_ROOT_DIR/scripts
+cd $ZOWE_INSTANCE_DIR/bin
 ./zowe-start.sh
 ```
 where:

-_$ZOWE_ROOT_DIR_ is the directory where you installed the Zowe runtime.
+_$ZOWE_INSTANCE_DIR_ is the directory where you set the instance directory to.
 This script starts the ZOWESVR PROC for you so you do not have to log on to TSO and use SDSF.

 If you prefer to use SDSF to start Zowe, start ZOWESVR by issuing the following operator command in SDSF: